ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Listen for Device attribute changes
 -----------------------------------------------------------------

-This ibmiotf client library updates the corresponding objects whenever there is an update request from the Internet of Things Foundation Server, these update requests are initiated by the application either directly or indirectly (Firmware Update) via the Internet of Things Foundation REST API.
+This ibmiotf client library updates the corresponding objects whenever there is an update request from the Internet of Things Foundation Connect Server, these update requests are initiated by the application either directly or indirectly (Firmware Update) via the Internet of Things Foundation Connect ReST API.
 Apart from updating these attributes, the library provides a mechanism where the device can be notified whenever a device attribute is updated.

 Attributes that can be updated by this operation are location, metadata, device information and firmware.